Polar lights

 Northern Lights, Polar Lights or Aurora Borealis

 Want to see the Northern Lights in real time?
 Our website will help you plan the perfect photo hunt!
-On the interactive map you can track the movement of the northern lights, find out the activity index (KI-index) and the probability of observation in your region.
+With the help of the interactive map you can track the movement of the northern lights, find out the activity index (KI-index) and the probability of observation in your region.

 Aurora right now